-Christmas At Kew 2018
+Christmas At Kew 2021

 Let’s be honest.
 The last thing you want to do at Christmas is spend it in a queue.

 It’ll all lead you to the grand finale at Kew’s own stunning Palm House, a sweeping, 19th century wrought-iron and glass palace that houses the more tropical plants of the collection.
-They’ll be swathing the entire building in kaleidoscopic projections, while a fountain and laser beam show plays out on the lake in front (by which we mean, they’re projecting shadow-puppet style images of Santa’s sleigh onto a spray of water in the middle of the lake.
+They’ll be swathing the entire building in kaleidoscopic projections, while a fountain and laser beam show plays out on the lake in front… by which we mean, they’re projecting shadow-puppet style images of snowflakes and reindeer onto a huge spray of water in the middle of the lake.

-NOTE: Christmas at Kew runs from 22nd November – 5th January 2019, and tickets start at £16.50.
+NOTE: Christmas at Kew runs from 17th November – 9th January 2022, and tickets start at £21.50.
 You can find out more and book on their website HERE.

 Christmas at Kew | Royal Botanic Gardens, TW9 3AE

-Image credits: Jeff Eden
+Image credits: Jeff Eden © RBG Kew